c-bata/github-actions-kurobako/README.md

 ## Outputs

+There is no output values.
-Comment to the pull request or edit if previous comment exists.
+This action just comments to the pull request or edit if previous comment exists.

 ## Example usage